Home

 There are different project management models.
 Across this whole web site we use the project management life cycle as presented in the section The Fundamentals of Project Management.
 It is a linear process model consisting of four phases.

 In this picture it looks as if the four phases did not overlap.
 In real life, they often do but we simplify for the sake of clarity of our presentation.
-This project management process model with non-overlapping phases corresponds in fact to the waterfall model of which you find a small case study here.

 The waterfall model is based upon the principle that one phase cannot start until the previous one is completed.
 For example, in a typical construction project, we cannot start implementation phase until approval of all planning documents is done, i.e. planning phase is completed.
 In fact, to one extreme, this model does allow for overlapping phases, in that one phase cannot be finished until the previous one is finished.